 - The British heavily invested in the Port wine trade in Porto because normal wine was spoiling on the seas. (click here to know about our Wine Tour)

 Even today, one of Portugal’s main industry is tourism.
-Much of the tourism, especially in the past when it was relatively restricted to the Southern coast of Algarve, is maritime based.
-The beautiful beaches and excellent surfing.
+Much of the tourism, especially in the past when it was relatively restricted to the Southern coast of Algarve, is maritime-based.

 In Algarve, we find beautiful beaches and excellent surfing.